Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Introduction

 The proof of the lower bound in Section \ref{sect: LB} is based on the multiscale refinement of the second moment method given in \cite{Kis}.
 In the case $\theta=0$ analyzed in \cite{ArguinBeliusHarper}, it is necessary to truncate the second moment by introducing a linear barrier that prevents the partial sums of $X_T(h)$ to be too high, an idea going back to \cite{Bram} for a single BBM.
 The linear barrier can be justified as follows: since there are on average $e^k$ Brownian motions at time $k$, a Gaussian estimate yields that the maximum at time $k$ of a single BBM should be $\approx \sqrt{k\cdot \log e^k}=k$.
 There are some important variations in the intermediate regime where $\theta\sim t^{-\alpha}$.
 Following the above heuristics for $e^{t\theta}$ independent BBM's, the maximum at time $0\leq k\leq t$ of $e^{t\theta}$ independent BBM's is $\sqrt{k\cdot \log e^{k+t\theta}}=\sqrt{k(k+t\theta)}$.
 In particular, this is much larger than $k$ for small $k$'s!
 This means that the barrier should not be too small at the beginning to capture the typical path of the maximizer.
 Since the barrier is fairly high at the beginning, it does not affect the trajectories of a single path very much.
 As a matter of fact, it will be clear from the proof that the barrier is only effective for times larger than $t-t^{\alpha}$.

-It would be interesting to describe the finer asymptotics of $(X_T(h),|h|\leq (\log T)^{\theta})$ down to the fluctuations, a level of precision still elusive for the Riemann zeta function.
-Indeed, one expects non-trivial arithmetic and random-matrix-type corrections of order one whenever $\theta>0$.
-Numerical evidence of this phenomenon will appear in \cite{AmzArgBaiHuRao}.\\
+It would be interesting to describe the finer asymptotics of the extreme values of $( X_T(h),|h|\leq (\log T)^{\theta})$ down to the fluctuations, a level of precision still elusive for the Riemann zeta function.
+It seems feasible to prove tightness of the recentered maximum by carrying a finer analysis of the random walk avoiding the specific barrier used for the lower bound.
+However, information on the specifics of the fluctuations seem much harder to obtain as one expects non-trivial arithmetic and random-matrix-type corrections of order one whenever $\theta>0$.
+Numerical evidence of this phenomenon appeared in \cite{AmzArgBaiHuRao}.\\